 Another day, another way to get shut down on Amazon.
+Review manipulation something they take very seriously, and those who employ black hat techniques to get ahead have a new trick up their sleeves.
 I just worked on a case where a seller got his account shut down for violating product review policies on Amazon.
+Positive review manipulation.

 Turns out there was a competitor targeting his listing through positive reviews.
 Some of you may be aware of this tactic but others may not: essentially, the approach is to pay for positive reviews on behalf of your competitor so that it looks to Amazon like they are manipulating the product review system for their own gain.